correlllab/fast_lio_nav2_humanoid/README.md

 ## Usage

-1. Clone this repository onto the robots pc
+1. Clone this repository onto the robots pc into a foulder

 2. Build and run the docker container

+## To move the robot

+python walking_controller.py

+make sure the robot is under strict supervision.
+Unpredictable behavior like walking into objects can happen.

 ## Visualize